Research and reports

 To become a massage therapist you’ll usually need to complete a qualification lasting around six months, depending on how frequently you attend classes.
 Types of massage therapy certification include the ITEC (Level 3 RQF) Diploma in a range of different massage styles, which you can see above.

-You could then build on your training as you gain more experience, through CPD and more advanced training courses, like the BTEC level 6 Professional Diploma, which is claimed to be a degree-level program.
+You could then build on your training as you gain more experience, through Continuing Professional Development (CPD) and more advanced training courses, like the BTEC level 6 Professional Diploma in Advanced Clinical and Sports Massage.
+This is claimed to be a degree-level program.

 You could also aim for a degree at a UK university.
 Cardiff Metropolitan University, for example, offers a BSc (Hons) degree in Sport Conditioning, Rehabilitation and Massage.

 Massage therapist apprenticeships also become available sometimes.
-If this is an avenue you’d like to consider, you can register your details and find an apprenticeship via the government website.
+If this is a route you’d like to consider, you can register your details and find an apprenticeship via the government website.

 You can also study massage therapy online.
-However, you may want to consider how potential clients could view a qualification that’s not gained with a qualified trainer in person.
+However, as it’s such a physical role, consider how potential clients could view a qualification that’s not gained with a qualified trainer in person.

 As well as accreditations, you may also want to consider the following when setting up your business, such as: